 In the Heian period, it was used to accompany singers of popular songs, while during the medieval period, it was used as a solo instrument and as an accompaniment to Buddhist ritual chanting.

-The koto is the national instrument of Japan.
-Koto are about 180 centimetres (71 in) length, and made from kiri wood (Paulownia tomentosa).
+It is the national instrument of Japan.
+Koto is about 180 centimetres (71 in) length, and made from kiri wood (Paulownia tomentosa).

 They have 13 strings that are usually strung over 13 movable bridges along the width of the instrument.